 The NWP SAF is a collaborative project that develops tools to exploit satellite data for NWP.
 The NWP SAF is one of eight Satellite Application Facilities funded by EUMETSAT.

-The NWP SAF is led by the Met Office, with partners ECMWF, KNMI and Météo-France.
-The NWP SAF was started in February 1999 as part of EUMETSAT's SAF programme and is planned to continue to at least 2012.
+SAF programme and is planned to continue until at least 2015.
 The NWP SAF provides software and data monitoring reports from its website.